actions/importer-labs/jenkins/valet-forecast-lab.md

 Before we can run the forecast we need to answer a few questions so we can construct the correct command.

 1) Do we want to forecast the entire Jenkins instance, or just a single folder? __In this example we will be auditing the entire Jenkins instance, but in the future if you wanted to configure a specific folder to be audited add the `-f <folder_path>` flag to the forecast command__
-2) What is the date we want to start forecasting from?  __2022-08-02.
-This date is before the time the data was populated on our demo Jenkins instance.
-In practice, this should be a date that will give you enough data to get a good understanding of the typical usage.
-Too little data and the metrics might not give an accurate picture__
+2) What is the date we want to start forecasting from?  __2022-08-02__.
+This date is before the time the data was populated in the Jenkins server running in these labs.
+This value defaults to the date one week ago, however, you should ensure a date is used that will capture enough data to get a representative view of typical usage.
 3) Where do we want to store the results? __./tmp/forecast_reports.
 This can be any valid path on the system, but for simplicity it is recommend to use a directory in the root of the codespace workspace.__

 ## Perform a forecast